Olympic National Park Day Trip (Best 1-Day Itineraries!)

 A view of Kalaloch Beach from a path leading down to the beach, featuring a clear blue sky and crashing waves.

 If you can time your visit to arrive at low tide, head to Kalaloch Beach 4 for excellent tide-pooling in and around the rocks to the north.
+Beach 4 offers some of the best tide-pooling on the peninsula.

 Overcast view of Kalaloch Beach 4 with tide pools amidst rocky outcrops and a forest-lined coast in the background.